Metrix-Labs/metrix/docs/docs/guides/05-type-system/01-philosophy.md

 #### For Contributors

-Contributors expect to create and/or use APIs that handle very generic data structures in the context of Strapi internals, which become context-aware and strongly typed when used by a user withing their application.
+Contributors expect to create and/or use APIs that handle very generic data structures in the context of Metrix internals, which become context-aware and strongly typed when used by a user withing their application.

 #### For Users

-Users expects to have a TypeScript experience tailored around their own application, with their content-types, components, and plugins being strongly typed and recognized by the Strapi APIs.
+Users expects to have a TypeScript experience tailored around their own application, with their content-types, components, and plugins being strongly typed and recognized by the Metrix APIs.

 :::warning
 Creating such experiences without slowing down developers (both contributors and users) is a huge undertaking and should be considered a top priority everytime the type system is modified.